dyle71/divulge/README.md

 All slides reside in the `slides` folder.
 The main grouping "slide" is [content.html](slides/content.html).
-Start editing this one check the slides subfolder for examples and references.
+Start editing this one check the [slides](./slides) subfolder for examples and references.

-Start with [content.html](slides/content.html) and arrange you sections and slides as needed.
+The [content.html](slides/content.html) starts and arranges your sections and slides as needed.

 > However, refrain to edit the [slides/index.html](slides/index.html), since
 > this contains all the boilerplate stuff to configure reveal.js along with
 > all plugins.
-Everything else is on your disposal.
+Modify this if you want to configure reveal.js in more detail.

 ## Plugins installed